Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Brief review on previous studies on the mirror acceleration

-Unlike the mirror trapping of particles considered for linear MHD waves \citep{Cesarksky_1973}, in nonlinear MHD turbulence with perpendicular superdiffusion of turbulent magnetic fields \citep{Lazarian:1998wd}, turbulent mirrors cannot trap particles.
-Particles that undergo the same superdiffusion as turbulent magnetic fields in the direction perpendicular to the mean field stochastically interact with different turbulent mirrors along the magnetic field.
-Therefore, they undergo mirror diffusion in the direction parallel to the local magnetic field, as proposed by \cite{Lazarian:2021kvd}.
-Unlike scattering, the pitch angle change in mirroring is not stochastic.
-It crosses $90^\circ$, indicating a reversal of a particle's moving direction.
-It follows that the mirror diffusion with repeated reversals of a particle's moving direction is much slower compared to the scattering diffusion, which has been numerically demonstrated in, e.g., \cite{Zhang:2023igz, Barreto-Mota:2024kli, Xiao_2024}.
-It thus leads to a strong spatial confinement of energetic particles, which is the key to efficient acceleration.
+The mirror diffusion in \citet{Lazarian:2021kvd} is discussed for the case of longitudinal mirrors.
+Unlike the trapping of particles between two magnetic mirrors in linear MHD waves \citep{Cesarksky_1973}, in nonlinear MHD turbulence with perpendicular superdiffusion of turbulent magnetic fields \citep{Lazarian:1998wd}, particles also undergo perpendicular superdiffusion \citep{Xu:2013ppa,Lazarian:2013dba,Hu_2022,Zhang:2023igz} and stochastically encounter different mirrors as they travel along the magnetic field.
+Therefore, they undergo mirror diffusion in the direction parallel to the local magnetic field, as proposed by \cite{Lazarian:2021kvd} and numerically tested by e.g., \cite{Zhang:2023igz,Barreto-Mota:2024kli,Xiao:2025yrt, Lubke:2025day, 2025ApJ...994..142H}.